pubcast/pubcast/README.md

 ### Basic Description

-ActivityPub gives every user on a server an "inbox" and an "outbox".
+ActivityPub gives every user (or `actor` in it's vocab) on a server an "inbox" and an "outbox".
 But these are really just endpoints:

 ```
 https://myactpub.site/activity/user/flaque/inbox